serenity-is/docs/tutorials/movies/movies.md

 Now we set column caption to "Runtime in Minutes".

-I actually added two more attributes.
+We actually added two more attributes.

 One to override column width to 150px.